eskederks/eMAGMA-tutorial/README.md

 #We provide the scripts to apply the eMAGMA approach and generate a list of individual genes risk genes and gene-co-expression networks using genome-wide summary statistics.
 In this tutorial we use the GWAS summary statistics from a GWAS in Major Depression Disoreders(MDD), publically available in the Psychiatric Genomic Consortium(PGC) website.
 We provide an example with MDD, but you can use the scripts with your own data.
-The tutorial is divided in two parts:**Part 1 Runs MAGMA** to assign SNPs to the nearest genes (gene-base analysis) and then run a gene-set analysis of proximity to estimate what set of genes are more highly associated with MDD. **Part 2 runs eMAGMA** using summary statistics and eQTl data from GTex (SNP to tissue specific annotation) data to run a gene-base analysis then combined with a gene Co-expression network to assign SNPs to tissue specific genes and estimate what tissue specific genes are more highly associated with MDD.
+The tutorial is divided in two parts: **Part 1 Runs MAGMA** to assign SNPs to the nearest genes (gene-base analysis) and then run a gene-set analysis of proximity to estimate what set of genes are more highly associated with MDD. **Part 2 runs eMAGMA** using summary statistics and eQTl data from GTex (SNP to tissue specific annotation) data to run a gene-base analysis then combined with a gene Co-expression network to assign SNPs to tissue specific genes and estimate what tissue specific genes are more highly associated with MDD.

 Tissue specific annotation files and Co-expression network files are freely provided with this tutorial.
 Explanation of the methods and resources used in this tutorial are provided in the publication accompanying this tutorial. *Ref

-**FILES and SOFTWARE TO DOWNLOAD*
+**FILES and SOFTWARE TO DOWNLOAD

 #The analysis is done using MAGMA v1.07b (ref) MAGMA and auxiliary files can be download from the program website: https://ctg.cncr.nl/software/magma.
+#Two auxiliary files are required: a file with gene locations for protein-coding genes from NCBI and a genome reference file.
+For this tutorial we use build 37(hg19) that matches the build of the summary data (MDD2018_excluding23andMe) and reference file for European population.
+Gene location files for build 36, 37, & 38 are available from MAGMA website.

 #You can use wget o curl to import the files directly into your directory example: